SCons/scons/README-SF.rst

 Execution Requirements
 ======================

 Running SCons requires Python 3.5 or higher.
-There should be no other dependencies or requirements to run SCons.
+There should be no other dependencies or requirements to run scons, although the pywin32 Python package is strongly recommended if running on Windows systems.

-The default SCons configuration assumes use of the Microsoft Visual C++ compiler suite on WIN32 systems, and assumes a C compiler named 'cc', a C++ compiler named 'c++', and a Fortran compiler named 'g77' (such as found in the GNU C compiler suite) on any other type of system.
+The default SCons configuration assumes use of the Microsoft Visual C++ compiler suite on Win32 systems, and assumes a C compiler named 'cc', a C++ compiler named 'c++', and a Fortran compiler named 'gfortran' (such as found in the GNU C compiler suite) on any other type of system.
 You may, of course, override these default values by appropriate configuration of Environment construction variables.